 "That's okay, ma'am.
 I've known Matt for a while now.
 I know how he is."
 His eyes suddenly latched on to the woman, causing her to stand, frozen in the doorway.
-"I need to talk to you about Matt."
+"I need to talk to you about Matt.
+Please pay attention."